Kenya Beach Safaris - It's More Than Sun and Sand

 All the resort towns are easily accessible from Nairobi and other parts of Kenya, and even from abroad.

 Malindi is 120 kilometres from Mombasa.
-Watamu is even nearer at 100 kilometres.
+Watamu is nearer at 100 kilometres.
 Lamu is 140 kilometres north of Malindi and 342 kilometres away from Mombasa.
 You get to Lamu by air.
 Diani in the South is only 30 kilometres away from Mombasa.
-That is half an hour's drive after you cross the Indian Ocean from Mombasa Island at the Likoni channel.
+That is about half an hour's drive after you cross the Indian Ocean from Mombasa Island at the Likoni channel.

 Kenya Airways, Ethiopian, South African Airways and Qatar Airways are among the airlines that fly to Mombasa from abroad.
 Chartered airlines from Europe fly to Mombasa and Malindi airports too.